n1dddd/tinyapp/README.md

 #  TinyApp URL Shortening Project

-This app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.

-Build an HTTP Server that handles requests from the browser (client).
-Along the way I was introduced to some more advanced JavaScript and Node concepts, and also learn more about Express, a web framework which is very popular in the Node community.
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Purpose

 **This project was made by [Daniel Seniv](https://github.com/n1dddd) and was completed as part of the [Lighthouse Labs](https://github.com/lighthouse-labs) curriculum.**

+## Dependencies

+- Node.js
+- Express
+- EJS
+- bcryptjs
+- cookie-session

+## Getting Started

+- Install all dependencies (using the `npm install` command).
+- Run the development web server using the `node express_server.js` command.

 ## Final Product